sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 ![Sire-Workflow](Screenshots/Sire_workflow.png)

 now save the model with Syntax model as workflow model so we can directly test on the input text.

+## 3.1 Test the Fine-Tuned Model

+Now let's run the trained models with testing data, Here testing data is a sentence from test data which we generate before.